-(a) Objectives.
+- (a) Objectives.
 The extent to which the project fulfils one or more objectives of the Strategic Master Plan set forth in Section IV above.
-(Up to 25 points.)

-- (b) Technical effectiveness and innovation.
+(Up to 25 points.) - (b) Technical effectiveness and innovation.
 Use of methods and techniques based on best available science, innovative and interdisciplinary approaches and demonstrated readiness to proceed with implementation.
 (Up to 15 points.) - (c) Cost Effectiveness.
 Efficient use of funds and maximization of value.
 (Up to 10 points.) - (d) Leveraged financial support.
 The ability of projects to leverage Conservancy funds by including funding or in kind contributions from other public agencies or private funding sources.
 (Up to 10 points.) - (e) Collaboration.
-Private/public partnerships or cooperative projects among governmental agencies will be preferred.
+Private/public partnerships or cooperative projects among governmental agencies will be preferred, including use of the California Conservation Corps or certified community conservation corps in appropriate projects.
 (Up to 10 points.) - (f) Grantee capacity.
 Applicants shall demonstrate relevant technical capability and a proven track record at implementing similar projects (Up to 10 points.) - (g) Local economic benefits.
 The extent to which a project benefits severely economically disadvantaged communities or disadvantaged communities (as those terms are defined in footnotes 1 and 2) or other areas traditionally underserved by outdoor access or recreational amenities.
 (Up to 10 points.) - (h) Public and community support.
 Evidence of a level of community and local stakeholder support.
 (Up to 5 points.) - (i) Consistency with Established Local Plans.
-The extent to which a project contributes to the implementation of existing environmental, recreational, climate change and similar plans, such as the Coachella Valley Multiple Species Habit Conservation Plan, the Riverside county General Plan Open Space Element, the Northern Coachella Valley Trails Plan, the Desert Recreation District Master Plan, California 2030 Natural and Working Lands Climate Change Implement Plan.
+The extent to which a project contributes to the implementation of existing environmental, recreational, climate change and similar plans, such as the Coachella Valley Multiple Species Habit Conservation Plan, the Riverside county General Plan Open Space Element, the

+Northern Coachella Valley Trails Plan, the Desert Recreation District Master Plan, California 2030 Natural and Working Lands Climate Change Implement Plan.
 (Up to 5 points)